howardisaacson/Intro-to-Astro-2021/Week1/README.md

 ### If you have not already:
  * Be sure to obtain all of the appropriate accounts listed on Timeline page.
 Update "Attendance and Progress" Google Doc.
  * Ensure that you have a working version of Python installed on your computer.
+   * [This link](https://carpentries.github.io/workshop-template/#python) has a section for downloading the anaconda version of Python for Mac, Linux or Windows
  * Finish writing your goals for this program if you did not finish during the session.

 ### Complete the Data Carpentry workshop on the Unix command shell